schej-it/schej.it/instructions/03_frontend_migration.md

 - Replace Vuex with React Context or Redux Toolkit
 - Create equivalent stores in `src/store/`
+- Use tRPC for server state management
-- Implement React hooks for state management
+- Implement React hooks for local state management

 ## Routing Migration